top of page

 Father Christmas is not real!

-There are some disappointments that many of us remember in life.
-For many, it is discovering that Father Christmas is not real.
-For others (or maybe it's just me!), it's realising that widely accepted retirement planning approaches (cash buffers, withdrawal rate guardrails - the list is growing) don't hold up to more detailed analysis.
+Many of us remember disappointments in life.
+For some, it is discovering that Father Christmas is not real.
+For others (or maybe it's just me!), it's realising that widely accepted retirement planning approaches don't hold up to more detailed analysis.

 At Pyrford Financial Planning, we place more weight on less favourable historical outcomes as we want our clients to have the confidence to spend their money enjoying retirement, knowing that they have a robust plan in place.